shekodn/financial-api/README.md

 ### Transactions

 #### Endpoint /api/v1/transactions/
 You can create users' transactions.
-Each transaction has: reference (unique), account, date, amount, type, category and is related to a user.
+Each transaction has: a reference (unique), account, date, amount, type, category and is related to a user.